-- Exercises a-c: To point out two common mistakes candidates make in the exam: not including some of the information required by the rubric and writing a letter that is significantly below the word limit.
-You may want to refer to the reference section, pp. 39-42 and p.
-46. - \bullet Exercise d-f: To prepare language which will help students do the exam task: vocabulary, linking, and a first sentence.
+- Exercises a-c: To point out a common mistake candidates make in the exam: not including some of the information required by the rubric.
+You may want to refer to the Reference Part, pp. 46-48 and p.
+52. - Exercise d-f: To prepare language which will help students do the exam task: vocabulary, linking words, and a first sentence.